SACRAMENTAL PREPARATION FOR CHILDREN

 The Sacraments of Reconciliation and First Holy Communion is part of a two-year journey, typically beginning when a child enters the first grade.
 In order to participate in these Sacraments, a child must be Baptized in a Roman Catholic Church prior to the age of 7 years old.
 The Sacrament of Reconciliation must be completed before the Sacrament of First Holy Communion.

 In order to prepare and understand these Sacraments more fully, children in the Sacramental Preparation program will be required to be enrolled in a faith formation class at Saints Simon & Jude parish or attend Saints Simon & Jude Catholic School.
 Additionally, children will need to attend five meetings outside of the regular faith formation classes at Saints Simon & Jude parish or Saints Simon & Jude Catholic School.
 One parent is required to attend and be active participants with their child(ren) at all of these meetings.

-SACRAMENT PREPARATION CLASSES (IN-PERSON OR ONLINE):
+SACRAMENT PREPARATION CLASSES (IN-PERSON):

 In Between Classes:

 “Parents have the first responsibility for the education of their children.
 They bear witness to this responsibility first by creating a home where tenderness, forgiveness, respect, fidelity, and disinterested service are the rule.
 The home is well suited for education in the virtues.”
 (CCC 2223)

 In between the meetings, children and parents must complete four to five lessons from the Sacramental Preparation program that has been provided to each family.
 These lessons will include a parent guide to assist in implementing this program.
 These lessons are discussed at the next meeting.
 They are important in the faith formation of your child and their understanding of the Sacraments they are receiving.
 More information on the specifics of the Sacraments (i.e. dates and times) will be announced at a later date.

 Director of Early Childhood Faith Formation & Family Ministry